John Beckett (politician)

 John Warburton Beckett (11 October 1894 – 28 December 1964) was a British politician who was a Labour Party MP from 1924 to 1931.
-During the 1930s, he joined the fascist movement, first in the British Union of Fascists and later as a founder of the National Socialist League.
+During the 1930s, he joined the fascist movement, first in the British Union of Fascists and later as founder of the National Socialist League and the British People's Party.
 During World War II, he was interned in Britain.

+Beckett was interned after being implicated in a fascist plot against the British government.
+Of three such plots revealed by MI5, Beckett's plan was described as the most politically developed.
+Beckett said he had plans to set up a Quisling government if and when Britain was conquered by Germany.

 Early life

 Beckett was born in Hammersmith, London, the son of William Beckett, a draper, and his wife Dorothy (née Salmon), who had been born into Judaism but abandoned the faith to marry Beckett.
 According to his son Francis, he was christened Jack William Beckett but assumed the name John Warburton Beckett in 1918.

 He was educated at Latymer Upper School until the age of 14 when his father lost all his money in a scheme run by notorious swindler Horatio Bottomley and could no longer afford the fees; as a result the young John was forced to work as an errand boy.
 On the outbreak of the First World War, he enlisted in the Middlesex Regiment before being transferred to the King's Shropshire Light Infantry soon afterwards.
 He was invalided out of the army in 1916 because of a heart defect.